Digitalization in industry: Twins with potential

 The Defense-in-Depth strategy from Siemens ensures that companies are positioned to deal with growing industrial security requirements, and that industrial plants are effectively protected from both internal and external attacks.
 Standard-compliant security mechanisms – from password protection to continuous security monitoring – provide reliable and customized protection for the digital factory.

 MindSphere also serves as a platform for developing new digital business models for industrial companies, and it completes the Siemens portfolio of data-driven digital services for the industrial environment.
-It offers state-of-the-art security functions for data acquisition in the field and for transferring and storing this data in the cloud (see this interview for more details).
+It offers state-of-the-art security functions for data acquisition in the field and for transferring and storing this data in the cloud.

 With the Siemens Digital Enterprise Suite, customers can begin investing today in future-proof solutions for the step-by-step implementation of Industrie 4.0.
 For example, special-purpose machine manufacturer Bausch + Ströbel uses digitalization as a key to consistency in its engineering.
 The company is expecting an increase in efficiency of at least 30 percent by 2020 thanks to the time saved during engineering alone.